BlairByteWorks/usiu-first-year-companion/README.md

 What and why?
 This static microsite can allow first-time students at USIU to customize orientation by greeting them by name.
 It provides a customized estimate for campus commuting expenses as well as snack expenses (Sironi, Paul's Caffe, etc.
-•	Practical tips such as carpooling and minimizing snack runs
+•	Practical tips such as minimizing snack runs
 •	Day-night theme button for easy visibility under late-night reading situations

 Written in vanilla JavaScript (Lesson-1), HTML5, and CSS—no frameworks.
 This MVP demonstrates fundamentals of JavaScript: prompts, arithmetic, DOM manipulation, string concatenation, and rudimentary styling with `document.body.style`.

 Who
+-Target User:
-Target User: First-time commuter students of USIU during Orientation Week who need a simplified, customized budgeting instrument that reflects actual expenditures on campus.
+First-time commuter students of USIU during Orientation Week who need a simplified, customized budgeting instrument that reflects actual expenditures on campus.

 USIU Specific Features

 Thika Road Commute Cost Calculator: Computes actual matatu/bus transport costs to campus.
 Snack Costs: References Sironi, Paul’s Caffe on campus, and vendors nearby Savings Advice: